Women a focus for Speaker’s second Pacific delegation

 Meetings will be held with women leaders in Parliament, youth leaders, business, and the community.
 The schedule includes a visit to the Fiji Women’s Crisis Centre.

-The delegation will also meet with the Speakers of both nations and the Prime Minister of Fiji, Rt Hon Frank Bainimarama, visit sites of New Zealand development assistance, and meet with Kiwis working in the two nations.
+The delegation will also meet with the Speakers of both nations and hopes to meet with Prime Minister of Fiji, Rt Hon Frank Bainimarama.
+The delegation will visit sites of New Zealand development assistance, and meet with Kiwis working in the two nations.

 “The Pacific region is incredibly important to New Zealand.
 Our Parliament provides practical and technical support to Pacific Parliaments to strengthen their democracies, and this delegation will look at where we can focus our capacity-building assistance,” said Trevor Mallard.